Sur-un-nuage/strapi-plugin-expo-notifications/README.md

 ## Usage

+### Add your expo key

-In order to securely use the Expo push notifications API, an Expo Access Token should be added to an `.env` file (so it won't be commited to Github or another version control system).
+In order to securely use the Expo push notifications API, an Expo Access Token can be added to an `.env` file (so it won't be commited to Github or another version control system).
 The token must be called EXPO_ACCESS_TOKEN.
 You can find yours here: https://expo.dev/accounts/YOUR_EXPO_USERNAME/settings/access-tokens

 ```
 EXPO_ACCESS_TOKEN=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX